camunda/camunda-docs-manual/site/src/documents/api-references/deployment-descriptors/tags/process-archive.html.md

     <td>boolean</td>
     <td>
      <p>
-      The resource root of the proccess archive.
+      The resource root of the process archive.
 This property is used when scanning for process definitions (if <code>isScanForProcessDefinitions</code> is set to true).</p>

       <p> The path is interpreted as